Some services for Council Tax and Housing Benefit accounts will not be available during these times:

 - If you disagree with our decision

-The scheme offers support for:
+The scheme gives one-off payments for:

-- Help with basic living needs:
+- help with your basic living needs:

 - utilities including gas and electricity reconnection

-- help with essential clothing and footwear (in exceptional circumstances)
+- help with essential clothing and footwear

 - bedding, mattresses and some types of furniture

 - cooking equipment, or other essential kitchen items